echothrust/athcon-ctf/README.md

 What is Athc0n?

-AthCon (http://www.athcon.org/) is an annual, European two-day conference targeting particular areas of information security.
+AthCon is an annual, European two-day conference targeting particular areas of information security.
 It’s aim: to bring leading information security experts together.
 Attacking techniques of exploitation and various forms of penetration testing have become an important component of any organisation.
 This conference aims to provide a venue for understanding the ever evolving changes as well as new threats.
+More details about the conference can be found @ http://athcon.org/

 Technical Details: